adamheins/vim-highlight-match-under-cursor/README.md

-# Highlight Match Under Cursor
+# Vim: Highlight Match Under Cursor

 A simple vim and neovim plugin that does what the title says: highlights the match currently under the cursor with a unique colour to differentiate it from